pic

 The Ministry of Interior is responsible for internal affairs, particularly public security, emergency management, civil registration and identification, supervision of regional and local governments, conduct of elections, public administration and immigration including passport issuance) matters. citizenship & immigration, customs & border protection, coast guard, emergency management, immigration & customs enforcement.

-President, Minister Pu’uhonua D.K.B.
+§101.13 Justice | President, Pu’uhonua D.K.B.
 Kanahele

 The Ministry of Justice is the law firm in the Nation and serves as counsel for its citizens.
 It represents them in enforcing the law in the public interest.
 The Ministry plays the key role in protection against criminals and subversion, in ensuring healthy competition of business in our free enterprise system, in safeguarding the consumer, and in enforcing drug, immigration, and naturalization laws.
 The Ministry also plays a significant role in protecting citizens through its efforts for effective law enforcement, crime prevention, crime detection, and prosecution and rehabilitation of offenders.